CIE-UMSS/Dispa-SET_Bolivia/README.md

 |2021|        584     | 15%               |         584      |  15%                |    3895           |
 |2021|        909     | 20%               |         909      |  20%                |    4546           |
 |2021|        1364    | 25%               |         1364     |  25%                |    5455           |

+### Features
+The model is expressed as an optimization problem.
+Continuous variables include the individual unit dispatched power, the shedded load and the curtailed power generation.
+The binary variables are the commitment status of each unit.
+The main model features can be summarized as follows:

+- Minimum and maximum power for each unit
+- Power plant ramping limits
+- Reserves up and down
+- Minimum up/down times
+- Load Shedding
+- Curtailment
+- Pumped-hydro storage
+- Non-dispatchable units (e.g. wind turbines, run-of-river, etc.)
+- Start-up, ramping and no-load costs
+- Multi-nodes with capacity constraints on the lines (congestion)
+- Constraints on the targets for renewables and/or CO2 emissions
+- Yearly schedules for the outages (forced and planned) of each units
+- CHP power plants and thermal storage

+The demand is assumed to be inelastic to the price signal.
+The MILP objective function is therefore the total generation cost over the optimization period.